alldaygzchen/react/readme.md

 - useEffect

-  - the useEffect initial render will always work when mounting the component even with child component
+  - the useEffect initial render will always work when mounting the component e.g. toogle child component
   - cleanup function runs after the render but before the useEffect
   - useEffect is used in data fetch a lot , some alternatives such as react query can help us